Club: San Jose Earthquakes | Opening: 2015 | Capacity: 18,000 seats

 San Jose Earthquakes tickets

 San Jose Earthquakes tickets can be bought online through Ticketmaster.
-The San Jose Earthquakes currently sell out all of their home games so booking in advance is required.
+The San Jose Earthquakes currently sell out most of their home games so booking in advance is recommended.